aswinnnn/golds/README.md

 # golds
 A crazy, weird discord bot with crazy, weird commands.

-`
-the code provided is intended for education purposes only.
+`the code provided is intended for education purposes only.
 I take absolutely no responsibility on how you'd like to use the code.
-All methods of data retrival are for educational purposes and not meant to break any policy/TOS of any website or company.
+All methods of data retrival are for educational purposes and not meant to break any policy/TOS of any website or company.`
-`

 # what does this bot possess?
 This bot, or its source code, comes with incredibly ardous lines of code with totally original commands. heres a bit of em for you to see:
 ![help commmand](https://i.imgur.com/c3WHvpd.jpeg)
+_check out the NSFW commands yourself, im not showing it here 😭_

 # why are there only some commands in cogs?
 I have coded a lot of commands partially to cogs and partially in golds.py.